seowwj/Project-Obsidian/README.md

 2. Install using packaged installer exe file.
 (Get from releases)
     - To use models from a custom dictory, see [setup_guide.md - Manual Configuration section](docs\setup_guide.md#manual-configuration-optional) (need to create `settings.json`)

+## Sample Files and Prompts
+Sample files are available in [test_media](test_media) directory.

+> **Details and screenshots are available at [Report.pdf](Report.pdf)**

+1. General chatting (demonstrate general chat function and memory)
+    - "My name is <name>"
+    - "Do you remember my name?"
+2. Video / Audio understanding
+    - _Attach mp3 file_ "Summarize the audio"
+    - _Attach mp4 file_ "Summarize the video"
+    - _Attach mp4 file_ "Is there a graph in the video?"

 ## Environment Setup (Development)

 ### Prerequisites